libplctag/libplctag.NET/README.md

 ## libplctag.NativeImport

-The libplctag.NativeImport library automatically extracts platform-specific version of the base libplctag library needed for the .NET wrapper.
+Most developers will not need to directly reference the Native Import library.
+This library automatically extracts platform-specific version of the base libplctag library needed for the libplctag .NET wrapper.

 If you wish to override this behavior you can do so: [Using a non packaged version of the native libplctag library](https://github.com/libplctag/libplctag.NET/wiki/Using-a-non-packaged-version-of-the-native-libplctag-library)

 Documentation for the base library API can be found [here](https://github.com/libplctag/libplctag/wiki/API).
 Further examples of its usage can be found [here](https://github.com/libplctag/libplctag.NET/blob/master/src/Examples/CSharp%20DotNetCore/NativeImportExample.cs).